 - create a prototype to convey key features of your design

 - select appropriate materials for creating a prototype

-Prototype: A prototype is an example object which demonstrates the same features and qualities as the final product.
+Prototype: An example object which demonstrates the same features and qualities as the final product.
 It is usually created to test out a design and gather feedback to learn from and improve upon.

 Play the Vocabulary Game below to practice the Key Vocabulary.

 You can change the Quiz mode to Match, Test, Learn, Flash Cards, Spell using the selection list at the bottom right of the activity that says "Choose a Study Mode."
 Direct Link